Sugar Talk Sugar Talk

 While it has preserving attributes, the application of dark cane muscovado sugar in sauces is not typically for preserving, unlike other sugar products.
 Instead, it is intended to develop rich, deeper and more complex flavour profiles.
 It can do this because it is a partially refined sugar that naturally contains high molasses content.
 Of course, as it can only be produced from sugar cane, and Brazil is the world’s largest sugar cane producer, it is a sugar product that is used in Brazilian cuisine.
 This sugar in particular holds antioxidant properties which help fight the cell damage which contributes to aging.

 Traditional Brazilian cuisine is lively and eclectic, just like the nation’s carnival, street food markets and culture.
 As Brazilian food draws its flavours from a vast fusion of influences, the sugar applications – though typically derived from sugar cane – have created a variety of blends which is reflected in the flavours to be found in its food and drink.

 With this discovery of rich and flamboyant Brazilian cuisines, this blog has offered insights into some of the most popular sugar applications in Brazilian food and beverages.
 Rich desserts, refreshingly sweet cocktails and rich savoury sauces.
 In our next ‘across the globe’ blog in this series, we will be flying across the Pacific to Japan where we will explore the traditional uses of sugar in Japanese food and beverages.

 Ragus has a wealth of experience supplying pure sugar products to a range of markets.
-To find out how our pure sugars and our industry-leading delivering capabilities can support the manufacture of your product, contact a member of our customer services team on +44 (0)1753 575353 or email@example.com.
-For more sugar news and Ragus updates, follow Ragus on LinkedIn.
+To find out how our pure sugars and our industry-leading delivering capabilities can support the manufacture of your product, please contact our Customer Services Team.
+To see more sugar news and updates, continue browsing SUGARTALK and follow Ragus on LinkedIn.